Agnès Buzyn: Controversies

-The Minister of Health and Minister of Research oversee the INSERM where Yves Lévy, Buzyn's husband, was CEO at the time of her appointment.
+The minister of Health and minister of Research oversee the INSERM, where Yves Lévy, Buzyn's husband, was CEO at the time of her appointment.
 A controversy emerged as to whether Buzyn could effectively oversee an institution headed by her husband.
-On 29 May 2017, a decree was issued which stated the Prime Minister would carry out acts related to INSERM instead of Buzyn.
+On 29 May 2017, a decree was issued which stated the prime minister would carry out acts related to INSERM instead of Buzyn.

-In January 2020, in the early stages of the COVID-19 pandemic, she caused controversy by calling temperature checks at airports "a symbol that is useless, except to please the population".
-In October 2020, Buzyn was one of several current and former government officials whose home was searched by the authorities following lawsuits about the government's handling of the COVID-19 pandemic in France.
-In September 2021, she was placed under investigation when Prosecutors at a Paris court decided that there were grounds to prosecute her for "endangering the lives of others."
+In January 2020, in the early stages of the COVID-19 pandemic, Buzyn caused controversy by calling temperature checks at airports "a symbol that is useless, except to please the population".
+In October 2020, she was one of several current and former government officials whose home was searched by the authorities following lawsuits about the government's handling of the COVID-19 pandemic in France.
+In September 2021, she was placed under investigation when prosecutors at a Paris court decided that there were grounds to prosecute her for "endangering the lives of others."

 Personal life

 Buzyn was married to Pierre-François Veil, son of politician and Holocaust survivor Simone Veil, who died in June 2017.
-They have 2 children together.
+They have two children together.

 Buzyn is married to Yves Lévy, with whom she has one child.
 Lévy is an immunology professor and has been heading the National Institute of Health and Medical Research (INSERM) since June 2014.
-He remains interim head since his term expired 12 June 2018 and announced on 30 July that he would not run for another term due to the controversy involving his wife.
+He remains interim head since his term expired on 12 June 2018.
+He announced on 30 July that he would not run for another term, due to the controversy involving his wife.